abukhadra/Quran/README.md

 - Implementation will be done in rust to allow compilation and generation of native libraries that can be used effeciently from any other programming language.

 ## Status
+The project is still in its early stages,
+currently the parser is functional, it reads the Quran data from the file src/data/quran.txt,
+and builds a syntax tree.

-Currently, the lexer is completed, to run a quick test :
+to run a quick test :
     ````
     $  cargo run > output.txt
     ````